Tropical storm threat shuts some U.S. Gulf oil output

 Forecasters noted that one model showed faster movement, "so it is possible that Debby could reach the coast earlier than indicated."

-On Saturday afternoon the storm had maximum winds of 50 miles per hour, forecasters said.
+On Saturday afternoon the storm had maximum winds of 50 miles (81 km) per hour, forecasters said.
 Tropical storm winds range from 39 to 73 miles per hour (63 to 117 km per hour).

 The U.S. Bureau of Safety and Environmental Enforcement, which oversees oil and gas activity in the Gulf, said earlier on Saturday that a fraction of the basin's output was shut in: 7.8 percent of daily oil and 8.16 percent of daily natural gas output.